Department of Civil and Architectural Engineering

 CEEN 4279 Design in Civil Engineering I 2 SCH (1-3)

 Engineering concepts integrated from the topics taught in sequences of upper division courses to produce practical, efficient and feasible solutions of civil engineering problems.
 Computer applications are included.
-Prerequisites: credit or registration in CEEN 3143, CEEN 3342, CEEN 4316, and CEEN 4362.
+Prerequisites: credit or registration in CEEN 3143, CEEN 3342, and CEEN 4362.

-CEEN 4289 Design in Civil Engineering II 2 SCH (1-3)
+CEEN 4289 Design in Civil Eng II (WI) 2 SCH (1-3)

 Engineering concepts integrated from the topics taught in sequences of upper division courses to produce practical, efficient and feasible solutions of civil engineering problems.
 Computer applications are included.
 Prerequisites: CEEN 4279.